 For pizza, I like to drizzle the crusts with additional olive oil and sprinkle them with garlic salt and Italian herbs before adding the toppings.

 And calzones are always fun because everyone can choose their own fillings.
 Once we put our calzones together, I brush the tops with an egg wash and sprinkle them with Italian seasoning or garlic salt and some Parmesan cheese.

 This recipe makes enough for 2 large pizzas, or about 6 calzones.

 Be sure to save this Favorite Pizza Dough recipe to your favorite Pinterest board for later.

 Check out more of my essential kitchen tools.

 Favorite Pizza Dough

-- Combine water, yeast and sugar in the bowl of a stand mixer fitted with the paddle attachment; let stand for 10 minutes.
+- Combine water, yeast and sugar in a bowl; let stand for 10 minutes.

 - Mix egg and oil and add to yeast mixture.
 Add salt and stir.
 Gradually blend in flour until a soft dough forms.